 Where does this leave the UK?

 The UK is no longer an EU Member State so can proceed with Pillar Two implementation without regard to EU machinations.
-A joint HM Treasury and HMRC consultation document anticipates that legislation relating to the IIR will be included in Finance Bill 2022 and, following a recent announcement, that it will be given effect from 31 December 2023.
-This would mean UK legislation would be in force at the same time as that proposed for EU Member States.
-Given the number of technical issues on Pillar Two that have yet to be ironed out, this is a prudent move by the UK government presumably concerned that being ahead of competitor countries was not necessarily advantageous.
-Assuming the schedule is kept to, when coupled with the political impasse in the US, this would still place the UK and the EU in the implementation advance guard.
+The UK government has produced draft legislation relating to the IIR which it intends to include in Finance Bill 2022-23.
+The legislation would have effect from 31 December 2023 meaning UK rules would be in force at the same time as that proposed for EU Member States.
+Given the number of technical issues on Pillar Two that have yet to be ironed out, this is a prudent move by the UK government presumably concerned that being ahead of competitor countries is not necessarily advantageous.
+Assuming the schedule is kept to this still places the UK and the EU in the implementation advance guard.